North Carolina became the 12th state to ratify the Constitution.

 Samuel J. Ervin, Jr., became chairman of the Senate Committee on Government Operations (today's Committee on Homeland Security and Governmental Affairs), a position he held until his resignation on December 31, 1974.

 Jesse Helms of Raleigh began the first of his five Senate terms.
 Helms, who previously had worked for North Carolina senators Willis Smith and Alton Lennon, served for 30 years, cast over 11,000 roll-call votes, and received the Golden Gavel Award in October 1973 for presiding over the Senate for 100 hours in a single session.
-At the time of his retirement in 2003, Helms became the state's longest serving popularly elected United States senator at 30 years, and tied the Senate service record of former senator Furnifold M. Simmons.
+Helms is the state's longest-serving popularly elected U.S. senator, having served for 30 years.

 The Senate adopted a resolution creating the Select Committee on Presidential Campaign Activities, more commonly known as the Senate Watergate committee.
 Chaired by North Carolina senator Samuel J. Ervin, Jr., the committee investigated the Watergate burglary and, in July 1973, the committee's televised hearings revealed the existence of a secret White House taping system.